Your direct connection with bayernSchon mal an Rotterdam gedacht

 Six trains a week between Rotterdam and Southern Germany

 The Rotterdam-Bayern Express constitutes a fully-fledged alternative for the traditional route from and to Bayern via the North German ports and can accommodate both maritime and continental cargo.
-In Rotterdam, the train serves all major container terminals at both the Maasvlakte and in the Maashaven/Waalhaven area.
+In Rotterdam, the train serves all major container terminals at both the Maasvlakte (1 & 2) and in Rotterdam's city area.
 In Southern Germany, the service calls at respectively the Tricon Container Terminal in Nuremberg and the inland terminal München Riem in Munich.

 European Gateway Services also offers pre-transport and post-transport services at both locations.
 Cargo which departs Rotterdam by train on day 1 is available on the South German terminals on day 2 and already at the doorstep of customers anywhere in Southern Germany and the north-west of Austria on day 3.
 In the other direction, a similar transit time applies to the connection with the deepsea ship.